TimGrt/Ansible-Workshop-Exercises/docs/linux-automation-project/grafana-project.md

 !!! tip
     Configuration changes require a service restart!

 Now that we adjusted the configuration, try to access the Grafana UI again.
-Use the IP address of your *node2* and use Port 8080 this time.
+Use the public IP address of your *node2* and use Port 8080 this time.

 !!! success
     It works!
 The default login credentials are *admin:admin*, you can skip the password change request.